Stomach cancer: Management

-Cancer of the stomach is difficult to cure unless it is found at an early stage (before it has begun to spread).
+Stomach cancer is difficult to cure unless it is found at an early stage (before it has begun to spread).
 Unfortunately, because early stomach cancer causes few symptoms, the disease is usually advanced when the diagnosis is made.

 Treatment for stomach cancer may include surgery, chemotherapy, or radiation therapy.
 New treatment approaches such as immunotherapy or gene therapy and improved ways of using current methods are being studied in clinical trials.